 d) All members may add agenda items before the meeting and participants may request addition of an agenda items to a subsequent meeting agenda

 e) Participants who are not permanent members will advise PQ who will be attending meetings and, as far as practicable, inform their alternates about the previous meeting before they attend a subsequent meeting

 f) Issues addressed and information provided at a previous meeting will not be revisited because of change of representatives and ongoing issues will remain in the agenda until resolved

-Where there is an issue of immediate concern, please phone either Chris 0409 783 272 or Jo 0438 851 634 straight away.
-They will try and resolve it for you with minimal delay.
+Where there is an issue of immediate concern, please phone Tim Etherington 0409 783 272 straight away.
+He will try and resolve it for you with minimal delay.

 If the issue is more general, please complete the complaints form (below) and email it to [email protected]

 Following the successful first round of grants in 2018, PQCEG is pleased to call for applications for the 2019 program.
 Local not for profit groups are invited to submit an application for a grant from the PQCEG 2019 grants program.
 Organisations are required to be incorporated entities.